SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="multiclassify"></a>
 # **Multiclassify**
-> MultiClassClassificationResult Multiclassify (Prediction body, string deploymentName, string modelName)
+> MultiClassClassificationResult Multiclassify (Prediction body, string deploymentName, string versionName, string modelName)

 Represents all of the labels for a given classification